abdulllkhan/rock-paper-scissors-server/README.md

 Java17LTS and MySQL8 are necessary to run the server

 ### If you would like to use a create a MySQL Docker image:

+Start by updating the file application.properties.
+Change the following line `spring.datasource.url=jdbc:mysql://localhost:3306/stone?useSSL=false&serverTimezone=UTC` to `spring.datasource.url=jdbc:mysql://localhost:3306/stone?useSSL=false&allowPublicKeyRetrieval=true&serverTimezone=UTC`

 Open Docker and make sure the engine is running.
 `docker pull mysql:8`